nginxinc/ansible-role-nginx/README.md

 # Enable creating dynamic templated NGINX HTTP configuration files.
 # Defaults will not produce a valid configuration.
 Instead they are meant to showcase
 # the options available for templating.
 Each key represents a new configuration file.
-# Comment out load_balancer or web_server depending on whether you wish to create a web server
+# Comment out reverse_proxy or web_server depending on whether you wish to create a web server
 # or load balancer configuration file.
 nginx_http_template_enable: false
 nginx_http_template: